odo-labs/interview/FAMILIARIZE.md

    - Custom configuration in `tailwind.config.js`
    - Includes custom colors, spacing, and other design tokens
    - Familiarity with Tailwind CSS utility classes is recommended

-## Development Workflow

-1. **API Development**
-   - Modify backend models and views
-   - Test changes using unit tests when appropriate
-   - Run `./odo types` to update frontend types

-2. **Frontend Development**
-   - Use `useApiClient` which returns an API client generated from the backend types after running `./odo types`
-   - Implement new components as needed
-   - Style components using Tailwind CSS utility classes
-   - Test changes in the browser